-^{} The PR grade is only an option for ENG 91 Reading Comprehension,
+\\ The PR grade is only an option for ENG 94 Reading Comprehension, ENG 97 Critical Reading Other courses are not eligible for this grade type.

-Attendance
+Attendance:

 Students are expected to be present for all scheduled class meetings and will be held responsible for any work missed as a result of absences or tardiness.
 For a 16-week course scheduled in the fall or spring semester, absences for more hours than the class meets per week may result in the student being dropped from class.
 When courses are offered in a more condensed format a student may be dropped by the instructor after missing more hours of class than the class would meet in one week if it was scheduled over 16 weeks.
 Any student dropped with an effective date prior to the withdrawal deadline date of the class will receive a W.